DSStoffer/dsstoffer.github.io/Rtoot.md

 <br/>

 ## Lists & Structure
+---

-__Lists__ are useful objects that are an ordered collection of various components.
-Often, an R script produces output that are lists that are sometimes returned invisibly (you don't see the output unless you go get it).
+Lists are useful objects that are an ordered collection of various components.
+Often, an R script will  output a list that is returned invisibly (you don't see the output unless you go get it).

 Let's start by making a simple list so you can see how they work.
 ```r
 mylist = list(x=rnorm(10), y=runif(5), stoogi=c('Mary', 'Ma', 'Curly') )

 # look at it
 mylist